-The Director of RADA encourages candidates to get as much experience of acting in front of an audience as they can.
+RADA encourages candidates to get as much experience of acting in front of an audience as they can.
 It is also useful to see as much theatre as you can and to continue to read plays to familiarise yourself with as wide a range of dramatic literature as possible.

 16. Can I defer entry?

 No. You should apply for a place in the year before the September you wish to begin your training.